Multivalent Press is an agile, growing publishing concern.

 Far too many self published “books” are essentially rough drafts that were rushed to print.
 Because of a complete disregard, rather disrespect for quality, public respect for self publishing is lagging well behind the technological curve.
 There is a persistent stigma attached to being a self-published author.

-There are very fine works being published using the ODP process.
+We would like to acknowledge that in spite of a flood of low-quality books on the market, there are very fine works being published using the ODP process.
 It is a shame that those authors working hard to produce quality material are burdened with the stigma produced by those who are simply being lazy.
 That is not meant to sound unkind.
-But seriously, if an author loves a story enough to take the time to write it down, why would that author neglect to put in the effort to tell the story well, and present it in a form that makes it accessible to the discerning reader?
+But seriously, if an author loves a story enough to take publish it, why would that author neglect to put in the effort to tell the story well, and present it in a form that makes it accessible to a discerning reader?

 Multivalent Press was created in an attempt to bridge the chasm which exists between the big publishing houses, who seem to pride themselves on being utterly unapproachable, and the on demand publishers who are literally willing to publish anything, regardless of the quality of the manuscript.

 We feel it makes sense to utilize the convenience of on-demand technology.
 Far too many authors have found themselves stuck with a garage full of molding books they couldn’t get rid of.
+Even the Big 5 publishing houses shred thousands of books every year.
+Production on demand just makes sense.
 But the convenience of ODP services does not excuse polluting the market with shoddy, sub-standard books.
 Balance is achievable.
 Good books should be published, and quality should be respected.
 That is the philosophy we are striving to uphold at Multivalent Press.
 There is evidence that our approach is working.
-Our debut novel, Once To Die, has received multiple awards for quality.
+Our work has received multiple awards for quality.

 Our Mission

 We offer an outlet for the voice of independent authors.
 We are selective about the authors we work with, but we do not want to erect impossible barriers to talented people.
 We insist upon top-shelf quality, as this is key in opening the broader market to independent authors.
-We utilize the cutting-edge printing and marketing tools, and hire the services of experienced industry professionals to connect our authors with readers.
+We utilize the cutting-edge printing and marketing tools, and hire the services of experienced industry professionals where they are needed.
 We negotiate flexible terms with authors, so that both the author and the publishing imprint have the best chance of realizing profits.
-Using this approach, we strive to deliver reading materials to readers, with quality that rivals traditional publishing houses.
+Using this approach, we strive to deliver reading materials to readers, with quality that rivals traditional publishing houses..